 Generally looking to drive a wedge between me and my physician client

 When I encounter an administrator who really doesn’t know what they are doing, I sometimes find they have an emotional response.
-The sometimes try to drive an emotional wedge between me and my client.
+They sometimes get defensive and reactionary because they are confused and do not understand the issues discussed.
+They may be afraid of getting in trouble from their superiors for not knowing the right thing to say or do.
+They are under pressure too, as physician recruitment is quite stressful.
+Sometimes, they may try to drive an emotional wedge between me and my client.
 Their comments can sometimes border on disparaging and unprofessional.
-While this is the exception and not the norm, it is important for the physician to understand that contract negotiations sometimes elicit emotional responses.
+While this is the exception and not the norm, it is important for the physician to understand that contract negotiations might elicit emotional responses.
 These are occasionally directed at the physician, but are often directed at me, the attorney.
 Unfortunately, I see this tactic most often employed against young female physicians.

 Prepare for these common employer tactics

 It is important for physicians to educate themselves about contract negotiations.
 These contracts have a huge impact on quality of life.
-The contract often considers $400K-$2.5M or more, and spans 2-5 years.
-First contract physicians are often overly-focused on compensation.
-The number is likely several multiples of their most recent residency paycheck.
+The first contract term often considers $400K-$2.5M or more, and spans 2-5 years or more.
+That first contract is likely to be auto-renewable in perpetuity, so it is likely that a high 7 figure or 8 figure amount will flow through that contract over the next couple decades.
+First contract physicians are often overly focused on compensation.
+The number is likely several multiples of their most recent residency paycheck and it can be difficult to justify negotiating for an additonal $20K-$50K when the number is already so high.
 A typical resident may have never had more than a 4-figure bank account, and do not fully understand their worth.
 They may also overlook and not fully appreciate many other issues that are sometimes more important than base compensation.

 However, there is so much more at stake than a large paycheck.
-It is important to understand how this game is played and how you can negotiate for a better deal.
+This is about your career, life, family planning, mental health, and more.
+It is important to understand how this game is played and how you can negotiate for an appropriate deal.
 Most large employers play their cards in a similar way, so there is value in understanding the most common tactics.
 I am here to help.